Chorkhieng/A-World-Made-of-Drawing/README.md

 | Starts on the ground and ends in the sky | Create a new billboard                           |
 | Starts on an existing billboard          | Add the stroke to the existing billboard         |

+## Moving Camera Position
+- Use `a` key to move to the left
+- Use `d` key to move to the right
+- Use `s` key to move backward
+- Use `w` key to move forward
+- Right-click and hold to rotate around